Discover this star-studded art expo in Greater Palm Springs

 Also, other local institutions will host Parallel Projects, including Palm Springs Art Museum’s Andrea Zittel: Lay of My Land exhibition (March 11 to May 25) at the Architecture and Design Center; the Joshua Treenial at BoxoPROJECTS in Joshua Tree; College of the Desert will host the exhibition Sant Khalsa: Confluence (March and April) in the Marks Arts Center and an Artist Talk with Phillip K. Smith III (March 9) in the Pollock Theater; and Rancho Mirage Public Library will host artist talks with Jeffrey Gibson (March 14) and Sant Khalsa (April 11).

 Driving to each of the installation sites is part of the experience.
+This Google Map offers directions to the Desert X installations.
 Visit www.desertx.org for a complete list of events and Parallel Projects, including locations as well as information about the artists.